The Spring to Come

-The Polish novel Przedwiośnie (a title translated alternatively as First Spring, Before the Spring, Early Spring, Springtime, or Spring To Come) was written by leading Polish neoromantic writer Stefan Żeromski, and first published in 1925, the year he died.
-The book has been translated and published in the U.S. as the Coming Spring in 2007.
+Przedwiośnie (a title translated as First Spring, Before the Spring, Early Spring, Springtime, or, most commonly, as The Spring To Come) is a novel by Polish neoromantic writer Stefan Żeromski, and first published in 1925, the year he died.
+The book has been translated and published in the U.S. as The Coming Spring in 2007.

-The novel consists of three parts: Szklane Domy (Glass Houses), Nawłoć (Nawłoć Estate), and Wiatr od wschodu (The Eastern Wind).
-It is set between 1914–1924, before and during the reconstitution of Poland as the Second Polish Republic, including the Polish-Soviet war.
+The novel consists of three parts: Szklane Domy (Glass Houses), Nawłoć (Nawłoć [Estate]), and Wiatr od wschodu (The Eastern Wind).
+It is set between 1914–1924, before and during the reconstitution of Poland as the Second Polish Republic, including the Polish–Soviet War.
 As the Russian Revolution breaks out, the main character, Cezary Baryka, escapes from Baku with his father, a Polish political exile from Siberia (see also, Poles in Azerbaijan).
 The father dies en route to the newly formed Polish state.
 Cezary enters Poland alone, the country of his parents, having never been there before.
-The novel tells of his disillusionment as the Poland he discovers does not resemble that of which his father told him; a feeling only magnified by the Baryka's deep suspicion of the Bolshevik solutions about the poor.
+The novel tells of his disillusionment as the Poland he discovers does not resemble that of which his father told him, a feeling only magnified by the Baryka's deep suspicion of the Bolshevik solutions about the poor.

-In 1928, an adaptation of the novel was premiered, directed by Henryk Szaro - the film is now considered lost.
+In 1928, an adaptation of the novel was premiered, directed by Henryk Szaro – the film is now considered lost.
 A live action version was released in two formats in Poland on 2 March 2001, adapted and directed by Filip Bajon, produced by Dariusz Jabłoński, and featuring Mateusz Damięcki as Cezary Baryka.
 It was the third most popular film in Poland for the year with 1.7 million admissions.
 A five-hour miniseries version was broadcast on Polish television, and a 138-minute cut distributed to theatres.

 Plot

 Part one – Glass Houses

 Cezary Baryka is a teenager growing up in Baku in a well-off household with both parents.
 As World War I breaks out and his father loses his grip on his son due to departure, Cezary begins to rebel against his mother and stops attending classes due to the communist revolution in his hometown.
-At the beginning, he is devoted to the cause but later begins drifting apart from other revolutionaries, due to their violent means of exerting control.
-As his mother dies due to mandatory labor and food shortages, a conflict breaks out between Tatars and Armenians.
-His rebellious world-view begins to fade away upon seeing the dead body of a beautiful woman.
+In the beginning, he is devoted to the cause but later begins drifting apart from other revolutionaries, due to their violent means of exerting control.
+As his mother dies due to mandatory labor and food shortages, a conflict breaks out between Tatars (a term then used in the region specifically to refer to Azerbaijanis) and Armenians.
+His rebellious world view begins to fade away upon seeing the dead body of a beautiful woman.
 He becomes firm in his belief that revolution brings about suffering.
-Later, he is reunited with his father - believed to have been dead - who is eager to revisit Poland.
-During the journey, his father convinces his son, that Poland has become a land of progress and prosperity.
-Shortly after his father's death, Cezary Baryka reaches Poland and is disappointed by his sight - Poland is devastated by the war and isn't the utopia his father prophesied.
+Later, he is reunited with his father – believed to be dead – who is eager to revisit Poland.
+During the journey, his father convinces his son that Poland has become a land of progress and prosperity.
+Shortly after his father's death, Cezary Baryka reaches Poland and is disappointed by his sight – Poland is devastated by the war and isn't the utopia his father prophesied.